Jewels of the Mediterranean

 23/05/2019 Alghero – Palau (BLD)

 This morning we leave Alghero and head to the most northern point of the island.
-Here, at the small port village of Palau, we board a boat that will take us to the island of Maddalena.
-Famous for its pink sand, La Maddalena is the centre island in a wonderful archipelago.
-Its cobbled piazzas and food markets contribute to an atmosphere of perpetual holiday.
+Here, at the small port village of Palau, we board a boat that will take us to the Maddalena archipelago.
+La Maddalena is the centre island in the string and its cobbled piazzas and food markets contribute to an atmosphere of perpetual holiday.

 Hotel Vecchia Fonte